Two grooms, Hindu rites, Akhilesh’s smile, and a storm he didn’t dodge

 The 2023 judgment also directed the Union government to examine limited protections for queer couples through an executive process, but no marriage law has been amended so far.

-The Samajwadi Party has not issued an official statement beyond Yadav’s post.
+The Samajwadi Party has not issued any official statement beyond Yadav’s post.

-The controversy is continuing to play out online, with supporters calling Yadav’s appearance a gesture of inclusion and critics questioning the political intent behind it.
+The controversy continues to play out online, with supporters calling Yadav’s appearance a gesture of inclusion and critics questioning the political intent behind it.

 Supreme Court Samajwadi Party Akhilesh Yadav Same Sex marriage gay marriage same-sex marriages same-sex marriage ban Same-sex marriage verdict